maxrjones/MORB-CO2-vesicles/README.md

 ## Status

 This paper is in revision at the Journal of Volcanology and Geothermal Research.
 Additional code to reproduce the synthetic vesicle and Raman spectroscopy analyses and comparisons between microCT resolutions will be added to this repository prior to resubmission.
-Comments, questions, or suggestions are appreciated through github issues or via e-mail to Meghan Jones (meghanj@alum.mit.edu)
+Comments, questions, or suggestions are appreciated through github issues or via e-mail to Meghan Jones (meghanj [at] alum.mit.edu)

 ## Acknowledgments and support